CHAMPION316/CHAMPION316/README.md

 ## About me 👋

-I'm currently working on solo projects in order to build a mixed portfolio of different projects with different languages.
+I'm currently working on solo projects to build a diverse portfolio encompassing various projects involving different programming languages.

-My main goal is to find a job as a Fullstack Software Developer and help my team become as successful as possible.
+My primary objective is to secure a position as a Fullstack Software Developer and contribute to my team's maximum success.

-I graduated from Code Institute and continue to hone on my skills by going to websites such as CodeCademy where I do coding challenges and work on new projects to improve as a dev.
+I graduated from Code Institute and am continually refining my skills by engaging with platforms like CodeCademy.
+Here, I tackle coding challenges and undertake new projects to enhance my development abilities.

 ## Contact Me